Mogwai’s Stuart Braithwaite: “Creating art is a political act, because you’re choosing to spend your time making the world a better place”

 Few British rock bands can balance astonishing, affecting power with meticulously managed control of their craft quite like Glasgow-formed foursome Mogwai.
-And that the outfit continues to surprise and enthral some 21 years after their debut album, Young Team, emerged in 1997 marks them as special indeed.
+And that the outfit continues to surprise and enthral many, many years after their debut album Young Team emerged in 1997 marks them as special indeed.

-With nine studio albums, six soundtracks – including the newly-released OST for the sci-fi movie Kin – and numerous EPs, compilation appearances and remix collections to their name, you’d forgive the quartet for slipping into auto-pilot on occasion.
-But as the widescreen soundscapes of Kin make crystal clear: this is a group consistently firing on all of its creative cylinders.
+With 10 studio albums, seven soundtracks and numerous EPs, compilation appearances and remix collections to their name, you’d forgive the quartet for slipping into auto-pilot on occasion.
+But as their music still makes clear: this is a group consistently firing on all of its creative cylinders.

-Kerrang! caught up with Mogwai’s guitarist and ostensible frontman, Stuart Braithwaite, to discuss making music for movies, maturing as a band, and the biggest matter consuming Britain in 2018: the looming nightmare of Brexit.
+Kerrang! caught up with Mogwai’s guitarist and ostensible frontman, Stuart Braithwaite, to discuss making music for movies, maturing as a band and more…

 As a primarily instrumental band, it’s not like your politics are regularly conveyed in your lyrics.
 But when you read about other artists – and people in movies, and video games – wanting to keep politics out of their art, how does that make you feel?
 Surely, these days, where we’re all so connected, politics can’t help but inform and shape everything we create?

-Your last studio album, 2017’s Every Country’s Sun, was your second consecutive UK top ten.
-Which is surely something you never saw yourself achieving with this kind of band, when you started?
+2017’s Every Country’s Sun album was your second consecutive UK Top 10, which is surely something you never saw yourself achieving with this kind of band, when you started?

-Young Team is 21 now, so it can finally order a drink in the States.
+Young Team is old enough to order a drink in the States.
 What’s it having?

-Joking aside, with top ten records now scored, do you remember what the band’s realistic ambitions were when Young Team was about to come out?
+Joking aside, with Top 10 records now scored, do you remember what the band’s realistic ambitions were when Young Team was about to come out?

-And now you’ve got Kin about to come out.
+In 2018 you released the Kin soundtrack.
 What attracted you to the film enough to make you want to produce its soundtrack?
-You can’t be short of requests, after all.
+You can’t be short of requests, after all…

-But with soundtrack work, you have to really work with the directors to understand what they want, as they’ll often use very non-musical language to try to make their points.
-It can be hard to understand, but it’s fun to get to the end result.
+“There’s always a bit of mystery when we start working on these kind of projects, for film and TV, because you never know how it’s going to be.
+If we get a good vibe from the directors, though, that’s always a good thing.
+With soundtrack work, you have to really work with the directors to understand what they want, as they’ll often use very non-musical language to try to make their points.
+It can be hard to understand, but it’s fun to get to the end result.”

 With Kin, did you know exactly what you were making the music to?
 Did you get shown any scenes?